How Many Days in Venice is Enough? Itinerary + Recommendations for a 1, 2, or 3 Day Stay

 +Day 3: Itinerary

-If you have a third day in Venice, it’s time to get off the main island and start exploring!
+If you have a third day in Venice, there are still so many must-visit spots left to explore around the main island.
+Or perhaps it’s time to get off the main island and start exploring!
 I would recommend either taking a day trip to one of the other beautiful cities in northern Italy such as Trieste, or you could check out one of the several other islands surrounding Venice.

 Feeling adventurous and would like a taste of Italy’s natural habitat?
 If you have a car, I highly recommend taking a day trip up up to northern Italy to the stunning Fusine Lakes.